Ultimate packing list

 While it’s important to adhere to the airline’s rules on checked and carry-on bags, it’s also important to remember that your travel insurance also determines where you pack your valuables.

 Many travel insurance policies won’t cover your valuables if they’re damaged or lost while in checked luggage.
 For this reason, you should pack high-value items like electronics and jewellery in your carry-on bags.
+It’s best to carry cameras, laptops, tablets, headphones, lenses and other high‑value items in your hand luggage, as checked baggage can be damaged.
+Any insurance cover is subject to the policy terms, conditions, and exclusions.

 Overseas travel packing checklist